Scaia-ai/ScaiaAi/proposals/claire-assistant.md

 This proposal shall expire at 5 pm your local time from 30 days of proposal time, unless a Statement of Work or comparable paperwork is executed by both parties by this time.

-### Appendix A
+# Appendix A

-About Scaia.ai
+## About Scaia.ai

-Scaia.ai was founded in 2022, to provide scalable AI spolutiohns  .
+Scaia.ai was founded in 2022, to provide scalable AI spolutiohns.

+Scaia.ai is an AI focused company focused on scalable AI approaches to a diverse set of problems.
+Our AI Advisor API focuses on state-of-the-art approaches to NLP, NLU, text mining and other related problems.

 Its founders Mark Kerzner and Tim Fox are expert AI/ML practitioners.
 Both founders are well-known in Big Data ecosystem; they are  published authors and frequent speakers at conferences.